-ANNUAL STATEMENT FOR THE YEAR 2019 OF THE UnitedHealthcare Community Plan of Ohio, Inc. GENERAL INTERROGATORIES
+ANNUAL STATEMENT FOR THE YEAR 2019 OF THE UnitedHealthcare of Ohio, Inc. GENERAL INTERROGATORIES

-8.1 Is the company a subsidiary of a bank holding company regulated by the Federal Reserve Board?
-Yes [] No [X] 8.2 If response to 8.1 is yes, please identify the name of the bank holding company.
-8.3 Is the company affiliated with one or more banks, thrifts or securities firms?
-Yes [X] No [] 8.4 If response to 8.3 is yes, please provide below the names and location (city and state of the main office) of any affiliates regulated by a federal regulatory services agency [i.e. the Federal Reserve Board (FRB), the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC) and the Securities Exchange Commission (SEC)] and identify the affiliate's primary federal regulator.
+8.1 Is the company a subsidiary of a bank holding company regulated by the Federal Reserve Board? .....
+Yes [ ] No [ X ] 8.2 If response to 8.1 is yes, please identify the name of the bank holding company. ....
+8.3 Is the company affiliated with one or more banks, thrifts or securities firms? .....
+Yes [ X ] No [ ] 8.4 If response to 8.3 is yes, please provide below the names and location (city and state of the main office) of any affiliates regulated by a federal regulatory services agency [i.e. the Federal Reserve Board (FRB), the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC) and the Securities Exchange Commission (SEC)] and identify the affiliate's primary federal regulator.

-1 Affiliate Name 2 Location (City, State) 3 FRB 4 OCC 5 FDIC 6 SEC Optum Bank, Inc. Salt Lake City, UT NO. NO. YES.
+1 Affiliate Name 2 Location (City, State) 3 FRB 4 OCC 5 FDIC 6 SEC Optum Bank, Inc. ....
+Salt Lake City, UT ....
+NO. NO. YES.
 NO.

 9. What is the name and address of the independent certified public accountant or accounting firm retained to conduct the annual audit?
-Baker Tilly Virchow Krause LLP, Minneapolis, MN 10.1 Has the insurer been granted any exemptions to the prohibited non-audit services provided by the certified independent public accountant requirements as allowed in Section 7H of the Annual Financial Reporting Model Regulation (Model Audit Rule), or substantially similar state law or regulation?
-Yes [] No [X] 10.2 If the response to 10.1 is yes, provide information related to this exemption: 10.3 Has the insurer been granted any exemptions related to the other requirements of the Annual Financial Reporting Model Regulation as allowed for in Section 18A of the Model Regulation, or substantially similar state law or regulation?
-Yes [] No [X] 10.4 If the response to 10.3 is yes, provide information related to this exemption: 10.5 Has the reporting entity established an Audit Committee in compliance with the domiciliary state insurance laws?
-Yes [X] No [] N/A [] 10.6 If the response to 10.5 is no or n/a, please explain 11.
-What is the name, address and affiliation (officer/employee of the reporting entity or actuary/consultant associated with an actuarial consulting firm) of the individual providing the statement of actuarial opinion/certification?
-Kevin P. Donnelly, Director of Actuarial Services of the Community and State division of United HealthCare Services, Inc., of which UnitedHealthcare Community Plan of Ohio, Inc. is an affiliate, 9800 Health Care Lane, Minnetonka, MN 55343 12.1 Does the reporting entity own any securities of a real estate holding company or otherwise hold real estate indirectly?
-Yes [] No [X] 12.11 Name of real estate holding company 12.12 Number of parcels involved 0 12.13 Total book/adjusted carrying value \$ 0 12.2 If, yes provide explanation:
+Deloitte & Touche LLP, Minneapolis, MN.
+10.1 Has the insurer been granted any exemptions to the prohibited non-audit services provided by the certified independent public accountant requirements as allowed in Section 7H of the Annual Financial Reporting Model Regulation (Model Audit Rule), or substantially similar state law or regulation? .....
+Yes [ ] No [ X ] 10.2 If the response to 10.1 is yes, provide information related to this exemption: ....
+10.3 Has the insurer been granted any exemptions related to the other requirements of the Annual Financial Reporting Model Regulation as allowed for in Section 18A of the Model Regulation, or substantially similar state law or regulation? .....
+Yes [ ] No [ X ] 10.4 If the response to 10.3 is yes, provide information related to this exemption: ....
+10.5 Has the reporting entity established an Audit Committee in compliance with the domiciliary state insurance laws? .....
+Yes [ X ] No [ ] N/A [ ] 10.6 If the response to 10.5 is no or n/a, please explain

+11. What is the name, address and affiliation (officer/employee of the reporting entity or actuary/consultant associated with an actuarial consulting firm) of the individual providing the statement of actuarial opinion/certification?
+Gary A. Iannone, Vice President of Actuarial Services of United HealthCare Services, Inc., an affiliate of UnitedHealthcare of Ohio Inc., 185 Asylum Street, Hartford, CT 06103 12.1 Does the reporting entity own any securities of a real estate holding company or otherwise hold real estate indirectly? .....
+Yes [ ] No [ X ] 12.11 Name of real estate holding company ....
+12.12 Number of parcels involved .....
+0 12.13 Total book/adjusted carrying value ..... \$ .....
+0

+12.2 If, yes provide explanation: